 Although the traditional method is to use a real egg produced by a bird, the sun god’s chosen creature, pysanky eggs can also be made from wood, beads, stone, clay, and bone.

-Heavily influenced by their Ukrainian neighbors, Hungarians have expanded their pysanky skills by creating a similarly extraordinary artistry known as egg shoeing.
+Heavily influenced by their Ukrainian neighbors, Hungarians have expanded their pysanky skills by creating similarly extraordinary artistry known as egg shoeing.
 This meticulous decorating technique involves nailing dozens of miniature metal horseshoes onto a blown-out goose or ostrich egg.
-During the wedding reception, Hungarian brides are given a raw egg to smash in order to ensure a happy, healthy life for her future children.
+During the wedding reception, Hungarian brides are given a raw egg to smash in order to ensure a happy, healthy life for their future children.

 Perhaps the most famous of all eggs are those created by Russian artist Carl Fabergé, who was commissioned to create elaborately decorated sculptures for Russian royalty in the late 19th century.
 Made of gold and precious gemstones, the egg-shaped designs always conveyed historical meaning and contained a hidden surprise, notes Barbara Crews, the Blufashion.com Guide to Collectibles.
 Although the cost of an original is well beyond most people’s means, there is a wide selection of affordable Fabergé reproductions available on the market.